 - the explosion in variety of data, with the advent of text pulled data and natural language processing data adding greater understanding of sentiment;

 - AI processing of data and how it is analysed.

-These changes have been accompanied by an overall growth in people analytics, which have given HR leaders the practical tools required to nudge employees in the right direction and even predict business outcomes.
-This combined analysis of people-data collected from HR systems, and business data – for example data on operations performance – allows companies opportunities to make improvements in a wide variety of fields, from how their organization is designed to how they conduct workforce planning.
+These changes have been accompanied by overall growth in people analytics, which have given HR leaders the practical tools required to nudge employees in the right direction and even predict business outcomes.
+This combined analysis of people data collected from HR systems, and business data – for example, data on operations performance – allows companies opportunities to make improvements in a wide variety of fields, from how their organization is designed to how they conduct workforce planning.

 Maximizing data with performance management tools

 So what can businesses do to make the most sense of the increasing amount of data at their disposal?
 How can they make sure the data they are using results in actionable, accurate and dynamic reporting?

 As a report from MIT Sloan Management Review titled Performance Management’s Digital Shift explains, “Our research offers clear evidence that the future of performance management is more data-driven, more flexible, more continuous, and more development-oriented.
 It’s focused not just on individual employees, but on skills and teams.”

 Replacing cumbersome single point solutions with an all-encompassing performance management platform with an integrated HR admin system is the first step towards maximizing data.
 Let’s take a look at some of the key performance management solutions managers and HR leaders can bring together in order to make the most of their available data, as well as provide new, ongoing data which they can use to boost performance and improve employee sentiment and engagement.